The Golden Hour (radio feature): History

-Reinvention
+Revival

+Chris Moyles ran a one-off edition of the Golden Hour on 22 July 2005 on the BBC Radio 1 breakfast show, during an outside broadcast on a canal boat to Oxford.

-On 30 September 2007, to commemorate the station's 40th anniversary, former breakfast show host Chris Moyles co-hosted the show with Tony Blackburn and between 9 and 10 am they brought back the Golden Hour in the form of two half-hour years.
+In September 2007, as part of the station's 40th-anniversary commemoration, Moyles presented a series of Golden Hour segments on the Radio 1 breakfast show.
+On 30 September, Moyles co-hosted a programme with Tony Blackburn, the former breakfast show host, and between 9 and 10 am they featured the Golden Hour in the form of two half-hour years.
 At the start of 2008, The Chris Moyles Show gained the Golden Hour as a permanent feature, although only once a week rather than every day as in previous years.
 Moyles played this every Friday, starting at 9 am with half an hour of songs from a year and getting the listeners (as well as friends of the show) to text in their guess before revealing it ahead of the 9:30 news.
 From 9:30 to 10 am Moyles played songs selected by each member of his team.
 Moyles used retro jingles from the initial Golden Hour in his Friday slot.
 This ceased when Moyles left the station in September 2012.

 Since 21 September 2015, Moyles presents a new feature, The Platinum Hour, on his Radio X breakfast show between 9 am and 10 am on Friday mornings and a shorter version between 10:40 and 11:00 on his Saturday show.

 Other broadcasters on UK commercial radio have run features similar to the Golden Hour around the same time of day; an example is The Time Tunnel on the Heart network.

 Tony Blackburn's Friday and later Sunday evening show on BBC Radio 2, Tony Blackburn's Golden Hour, first aired on 6 January 2017 and features music from the 1950s to the present day, without the game element.

 Smooth Radio

 Simon Bates revived the Golden Hour for commercial radio after joining Smooth Radio in January 2011.
 The feature appeared as before, on weekdays between 9 and 10 am on Bates' breakfast show, and saw listeners invited to guess the year that a number of songs charted.
 There were usually two featured years per day, but this changed to one from October 2013.
-On Friday 21 March 2014, Bates presented his final show for Smooth, and announced that he was featuring the last Golden Hour on his programme.
+On Friday 21 March 2014, Bates presented his final show for Smooth and announced that he was featuring the last Golden Hour on his programme.